 - New Mexico

-The U.S. Bureau of Labor Statistics indicates the top five paying states for nursing salaries are: California, Hawaii, Alaska, Oregon and Massachusetts, each paying between $80,000-$96,000 annually.
+The U.S. Bureau of Labor Statistics indicates that in May 2017, the top five paying states for nursing salaries are: California, Hawaii, District of Columbia, Oregon and Massachusetts, paying between $88,000-$102,000 annually.
 However, if you think about moving, consider the cost of living in each state.
 It’s possible that the annual compensation reflects higher costs for rent, goods and services.

 Career Options for Trauma Nurses

 Trauma nurses can work anywhere trauma patients are treated.
 But trauma nurses can find busy, fulfilling careers in the following specific settings:

 - Critical care units.

 - Trauma centers (Levels I, II, and III).